Skip to Content Skip to Homepage

 What Is a PBID - District Boundaries

-PBID Overview - Renewal Campaign 2015
+PBID Overview - Renewal Campaign 2025

 At the June 22, 2015, City Council Meeting, official ballots were tabulated resulting in a resounding approval (91%) for the continuation of the Old Pasadena Management District (OPMD).
 A final resolution was adopted to continue the Old Pasadena Management District, a Property-Based Business Improvement District (PBID), for a ten-year term ending December 31, 2025.

 Since its formation in 2000, the Old Pasadena Management District has advanced the remarkable history of success that makes Old Pasadena a leader among business districts around the nation.
 OPMD has established standards for cleanliness and security that make residents and visitors alike feel more welcome and at ease.
-It aggressively promotes Old Pasadena as a destination, creates special events to bring in new visitors, and advocates for property owners, businesses and residents.
+It aggressively promotes Old Pasadena as a destination, creates special events to bring in new visitors, and advocates for property owners, businesses, and residents.

 Continuation documents (Exhibit A):